 Zaeed pulls this with Jacob and the GDI Marines in Chapter 9, while storming the warehouse.
 Both Shepherd and Jacob are alert for him to doublecross them.
 He does, but is foiled by Alenko.

 Garrus' shift from a somewhat impetuous Cowboy Cop to "Jack Bauer meets the Kool-Aid Man" appears to be a direct result of GDI's presence in the timeline.
 Thanks to GDI aggressiveness, the Council expanded the number of Spectres, and he was given an opportunity to join.
 He made the choice to become a Spectre, and as a result never got the instilled restraint he would have otherwise received as a police officer.
-The result is a Spectre who is overly aggressive.
+The result is a Spectre who, despite retaining his canonical friendliness, is about as subtle as a brick through a stained glass window.

 To a much lesser degree, there's Jacob Taylor.
 In the traditional ME timeline, he joined the Corsairs because he thought it would cut down on the red tape that the SA puts on its military, and left to join Cerberus when even Corsairs proved little better than the Marines.
 In the Renegade timeline, the GDI's time honored tradition of "Step 1: identify problem.
 Step 2: apply military force.
 Step 3: repeat Step 2 until problem ceases to be problematic," seems to have prevented Jacob from ever wanting to leave the standard military.